-- Have details about any services that would be involved.

-Ask any questions if you are worried about anything.
+- Have details about any services that would be involved. - Have information about future treatment and care.
+Information should be given to you in the language and a way that you understand. - Ask any questions if you are worried about anything.